SteveSimpson/zapped/README.md

 Zapped
 ======

+WARNING - THIS PROJECT IS NOT COMPLETE, many things still do not work

 Zapped is a simple database that will import XML from the OWASP Zed Attack Proxy and allow you to review & analyze it.